0x3333/smbpasswd-web/README.md

 PR are welcome! :)

-- [ ] Add support for custom hostname in the generated URL
+- [X] Add support for custom hostname in the generated URL.
+Fixed on #c925c12385.
 - [ ] Add a systemd unit file to be used as a service

 ## License